awslabs/iot-application/deploymentguide/README.md

 1. View your application resources in CloudFormation.
 If you go to the stack IotApp -> Outputs you can see the URL that the application will be available from.

 ##### Updating the cloud application:
-1. Get the latest code changes using `git fetch` and `git pull` from the root directory of IoT Application.
+1. Get the latest code changes using `git fetch` and `git pull` from the root directory of the application.
 1. Run `yarn install` to install any dependency updates.
 1. Run `yarn workspace cdk cdk deploy --all` to deploy the latest changes.
 CDK stacks that do not have changes will be skipped.